-It can be daunting to think how to even start a school lunchbox if you have been relying on the standard muesli bars, packets of rice crackers, and a ham sandwich.
-You just need ideas, and plenty of them.
+It can be daunting to think about how to even start a school lunchbox if you have been relying on the standard muesli bars, packets of rice crackers, and a ham sandwich.
+You just need ideas and plenty of them.

 5: Involve Your Children

-If you really want to know how to help your child eat real food, get them involved.
-Start asking them what they like, make a list.
+If you really want to know how to make real food for kids something truly enjoyable for them, get your children involved.
+Start asking them what they like, then make a list.
 You may be surprised by how many real food options they will give you.

 Add new foods to their list as they enjoy new flavours and textures.
 They will be so proud of themselves as their list grows.